 AGRICULTURE

 There is great variety of lands in Uganda from forest to grassland to wildlife reserves.
 The soil of the land is rich and fertile and has been called the bread basket of Africa producing an incredible selection of fruits, vegetables, grains, coffee, vanilla, and cocoa as well as a large collection of flowers, plants, scrubs, and trees.
 The bounty is well sufficient to feed the numerous people of Uganda.
+With population growth though, in many areas the land is overtaxed, depleting the soil of its capability to yield so abundantly.

 PEOPLE